pe1obw/baseband_config/README.md

 The PyMCP2221A driver shows multiple issues.
 It works, somewhat, but it is not recommended as firmware upgrade doesn't work yet and I've seen it leaving the bus in a 'hang' state (SDA/SCL low forever).

-## Software

-The software consists of two parts, a library `baseband` and an example application `baseband_config`.
-`Baseband_config` is a command-line program that supports export and import of the baseband settings, read out of actual audio and video levels, upgrading the firmware and more.

 ## GPIO